Neshoba: Free Covid-19 Testing for Teachers, School Staff, Nurses, and Childcare Facility Workers Today - Kicks96news.com - Central Mississippi News 24/7

 Testing hours are noon to 7 p.m., and no appointment is necessary.

-Visit the MSDH website at www.HealthyMS.com/locations for addresses of the county health departments.
-Below see additional location information for the Neshoba Health Department.
+Visit the Mississippi Department of Health website at www.HealthyMS.com/locations for addresses of the county health departments.
+Below see additional location information for the Neshoba County Health Department.

 Philadelphia, MS 39350